FoundedX/foundedin/README.md

 Some of the pages functionality:<br>
 <br>
 - Founders can upload their own companies as per normal, using pagelane's sweet form<br>
-- You can curate and upload new, white logos on the backend<br>
+- You can curate and upload new, white logos on the backend (/dashboard/logo), only once you upload a new logo will the startup be displayed on your page<br>
+- To repace a logo, simple upload a new logo, the old one will be overwritten<br>
+- Only click "Delete" on /dashboard/logo if you want to completely remove the startup, i.e. its spam <br>
 - All data is accessible from the dashboard or through the google cloud console<br>
 - you can collect mailers through the early adopter mailing list form<br>
 <br>